|

 cultures and from the early Greek cultural periods.

-When however, the societies began nourishing themselves from agriculture, and a complicated social hierarchy with rich and poor people developed, the general nutritional situation worsened.
+nutritional situation worsened.
 The poor got undernourished, the rich got obese and overnourished.

 From this time on, in several human cultures, obesity come to be associated with